avl/arcshift/README.md

 ArcShift is smart pointer type similar to Arc, with the distinction that it allows updating the value pointed to, with some caveats.
 Basically, ArcShift is only a good fit if updates are infrequent, and if it is possible to obtain mutable access to ArcShift instances to reload them.
+For the cases where it fits, ArcShift works like faster `Arc<RwLock<T>>`.

 You can think of ArcShift as an Arc<> over a linked list of versions, with the ability to add a new version and automatically load the latest value on read (see [`ArcShift::get`]).